christian-vorhemus/autcar/docs/5_Customvision.md

 Recall is a measure how well out model finds the correct sign on an image.
 As an example: Out of all stop signs in the data set, how likely is it that our model finds them?

-If we want to increase precision, our model has to be very careful when picking images as every wrongly predicted class decreases precision.
+If we want to increase precision, our model must be very careful when picking images as every wrongly predicted class decreases precision.
 On the other hand, if it's too careful, it may miss some images with the right signs - which decreases recall.
 In Custom Vision there is a "Probability Threshold" slider we can adjust to change the how strict the model should be in classifying images: The lower the threshold, the less strict is the model (which means low precision but high recall).
 Here is an example table of different thresholds and the respective precision and recall values:

 | Probability Threshold  | Precision | Recall |
 | ------------- | ------------- | ------- |